-- (1) Based on collated information obtained from international and national flight services standards and policies: - To define the entry criteria recommended by the New Zealand College of Air and Surface Transport Nurses (COASTN). - To define the minimum training required on entry into the New Zealand aeromedical nursing role. - (2) To provide a suggested framework for the education, training and re-certification pathway for aeromedical nurses with the view to establishing and maintaining a national standard of knowledge, skill and training for all aeromedical nurses across New Zealand (NZ). - (3) To support district health boards (DHBs') and private employer's compliance with Ambulance, Paramedicine and Patient Transfer Services (NZS 8156: 2019) and Ambulance NZ: NZ Aeromedical & Air Rescue Standard Version 3.0 (2018). - (4) To provide a framework for DHBs' and private employers to mitigate identified risks involved in air ambulance operations through a standardised training and re-certification process. - (5) To highlight the occupational health and safety legislative and training responsibilities of DHBs' and private employers whose employees perform their clinical duties in the high risk environments of helicopter and fixed-wing aircraft and road ambulance (Appendix 1: The Health and Safety at Work Act 2015, & subsequent relevant amendments to the Act; NZS 8156:2019 and Ambulance NZ: NZAARS Version 3.0:2018).
+- (1) Based on collated information obtained from international and national flight services standards and policies: - To define the entry criteria recommended by the New Zealand College of Air and Surface Transport Nurses {COASTN}. - To define the minimum training required for entry into the New Zealand aeromedical nursing role. - (2) To provide a suggested framework for the education, training and re-certification pathway for aeromedical nurses to establish and maintain a national standard of knowledge, skill and training for all aeromedical nurses across New Zealand (NZ). - (3) To support district health boards (DHBs') and private employers' compliance with Ambulance, Paramedicine and Patient Transfer Services (NZS 8156: 2019) and Ambulance NZ: NZ Aeromedical & Air Rescue Standard Version 3.0 (2018). - (4) To provide a framework for DHBs and private employers to mitigate identified risks involved in air ambulance operations through a standardised training and re-certification process. - (5) To highlight the occupational health and safety legislative and training responsibilities of DHBs and private employers whose employees perform their clinical duties in the high-risk environments of helicopter and fixed-wing aircraft and road ambulances (Appendix 1: The Health and Safety at Work Act 2015, & subsequent relevant amendments to the Act; NZS 8156:2019 and Ambulance NZ: NZAARS Version 3.0:2018).

-There are some components of this document that will be applicable to surface transport nurses, however COASTN does wish to acknowledge that this work concentrates on aeromedical nursing.
+Some components of this document will apply to surface transport nurses.
+However, COASTN does wish to acknowledge that this work concentrates on aeromedical nursing.

-Entry criteria to become a New Zealand Aeromedical Nurse
+Entry Criteria to Become a New Zealand Aeromedical Nurse

-- NZ Registered Nurse/NZ Registered Comprehensive Nurse/NZ Registered Nurse Practitioner - Current NZ Registered Nurse practicing certificate - Minimum of five years post-graduate high acuity experience, with at least 3 years recent cumulative nursing in emergency, high dependency or critical/intensive care nursing in a secondary or tertiary hospital (appendix 2). - For adult services, current NZ Resuscitation Council CORE advanced rescuer certification. - For paediatric and neonatal services currency in APLS/neonatal resuscitation or equivalent. - To have a level of physical capability commensurate to the unique demands of aeromedical nursing, including safe egress in an emergency situation.
+- NZ Registered Nurse/NZ Registered Comprehensive Nurse/NZ Registered Nurse Practitioner - Current NZ Registered Nurse practicing certificate - Minimum of five years post-graduate high acuity experience, with at least three years recent cumulative nursing in emergency, high dependency or critical/intensive care nursing in a secondary or tertiary hospital (appendix 2). - For adult services, current NZ Resuscitation Council CORE advanced rescuer certification. - For paediatric and neonatal services, currency in APLS/NPLS or equivalent. - To have a level of physical capability proportional to the unique demands of aeromedical nursing, including safe egress in an emergency situation. - Level 4 PDRP or working towards

-Prior to entering the aeromedical nursing role, COASTN recommends the following are completed:
+Before entering the aeromedical nursing role, COASTN recommends the following are completed: